-At Atlantic BT, we often start our higher ed projects by evaluating the scope of research, content, design, governance, and marketing efforts.
+At Atlantic BT, we often start our Higher Education projects by evaluating everything.
+We look into the scope of research, content, design, governance, and marketing efforts.
 And we love it!
-Quite honestly, deep research is the best entry point for setting up a solid user centered process.
-Here are some of the very best reasons for you to share our excitement about your higher ed project.
+Deep research is the best entry point for setting up a solid user centered process.
+Here are some of the very best reasons for you to share our excitement about your project.

-If you have been working in the higher ed community for a year or more, you are going to have a solid foundation of user understanding.
-So, congratulations, you are your own subject matter expert.
-You probably also realize you are working for a HIGHLY diverse set of users.
+If you have been working in the Higher Education community for a year or more, you are going to have a solid foundation of user understanding.
+So, congratulations!
+You are your own subject matter expert.
+You probably also know you are working for a HIGHLY diverse set of users.

-The prospect of changing someone’s life when you’re building a cat toy e-commerce website?
+The prospect of changing someone’s life when you’re building a cat toy eCommerce website?
 Not high.
 The prospect of changing someone’s life when you are helping them decide on their future college, submit assignments, or present research?
 Pretty good!
-When it comes to long term outcomes, few UX projects have the same impact as the educational sector.
-In higher ed projects, it is a good bet any new design or technology we implement will make a big difference, impacting the lives of thousands of students and faculty in their education and research.
+When it comes to long term outcomes, few UX projects have the same impact as those in the educational sector.
+In Higher Education projects, it’s a good bet that any new design or technology we implement will make a big difference, impacting the lives of thousands of students and faculty in their education and research.

 This makes every UX decision even more meaningful.
 When we develop a school or college website, we are empowering current and potential students to make the best decisions regarding their academic future.

-Higher Ed Gathers Many Voices into One Solution
+Higher Education Gathers Many Voices into One Solution

-Let’s be honest—higher education projects can be complicated, especially if you are redesigning your web presence as a whole.
+Let’s be honest—Higher Education projects can be complicated, especially if you are redesigning your web presence as a whole.
 We often work with stakeholders across departments who each have unique perspectives and needs.
 We understand that listening to every voice and working to balance concerns involves not only strategy but emotional labor.
-That’s why the problem of forming consensus is a great place to put the bulk of your planning and energy.
+Forming a consensus can be a huge problem.
+That’s why it’s a great place to put the bulk of your planning and energy.
 In fact, this challenge can be a primary driver to your project’s success.

 When our team took on the redesign of Campbell University’s website, there were 10 academic divisions (including a brand new engineering school) that needed to be brought under one domain.
 Each division had unique needs for what their portion of the website needed to convey, as well as their own ideas of how to convey it.
-By incorporating stakeholder feedback in early planning, we were able to create a singular online presence with a consistent focus on content and quality.
+By incorporating stakeholder feedback into the early planning stage, we were able to create a singular online presence with a consistent focus on content and quality.

-Lesson: In addition to their beliefs and opinions, collaborators have rich insights that might save the project from heading the wrong direction.
-Digital projects are interdisciplinary ventures by nature so ensure that insights are gleaned from a variety of experts before you get started.
+Lesson: In addition to their beliefs and opinions, collaborators have rich insights that might save the project from heading in the wrong direction.
+Digital projects are interdisciplinary ventures by nature.
+Ensure that insights are gleaned from a variety of experts before you get started.

-Higher Ed Staff Have a Lot of Passion
+Higher Education Staff Have a Lot of Passion

 The success of your higher education project will rely on how well you define your objectives, understand your users, and execute your solutions.
 Perform user research, stay focused on your end goals, and gain consensus early.
 This will help you travel smoothly from project kick-off to product launch.